jung-kurt/caddy-cgi/doc/cgi.md

 The advantage of CGI is that you do not need to fuss with server startup and persistence, long term memory management, sockets, and crash recovery.
-Your script is called when a request matches one the patterns that you specify in your Caddyfile.
+Your script is called when a request matches one of the patterns that you specify in your Caddyfile.
 As soon as your script completes its response, it terminates.
 This simplicity makes CGI a perfect complement to the straightforward operation and configuration of Caddy.
 The benefits of Caddy, including HTTPS by default,